-Botswana’s High Court rejects laws criminalizing gay sex
+Botswana decriminalizes gay sex in landmark Africa case

 Botswana’s High Court said in its ruling that penalizing people for who they are is disrespectful and discriminatory, and that the law should not deal with private acts between consenting adults.

 Sexual orientation is innate and not a “fashion statement,” the judges said.
+“Any criminalization of love or finding fulfillment in love dilutes compassion and tolerance.”

 The ruling cited the recent decriminalization in India and elsewhere.
 It also pointed out that all three arms of Botswana’s government have expressed the need to protect the rights of the gay community.